 The Amazon Fire TV stick is one of the most popular streaming devices in the world, especially for travelers.
 It’s an amazing device that allows me to take any hotel TV in any country and use it to watch all my favorite TV shows and movies.
-Here’s a quick tutorial on how to install a VPN on Amazon Fire TV to unlock all your favorite content.
+In this tutorial, I’m going to show you how to install a VPN on Amazon Fire TV to unlock all your favorite content.

 The problem as you travel internationally or even living as an expat overseas is that most streaming services geoblock content.

-What this means is that if I’m traveling around China or any other part of Asia, for example, Netflix, Amazon Video or even Disney+ won’t allow me to open and watch my shows…
+What this means is that if I’m in China or any other part of Asia, for example, Netflix, Amazon Video or even Disney+ won’t allow me to open and watch my shows…

 …even though I’m a paying subscriber!

 Personally, I prefer to watch shows on a TV instead of a small phone or computer screen.
 Instead of being stuck with local TV channels, though, the Amazon Fire TV stick allows me to plug into the hotel TV and watch whatever I want to watch.

 The solution to accessing this blocked content while you’re traveling is to install a VPN on your Amazon Fire TV stick.
 Here’s what we’re going to cover: